City Comptroller >

 Mark J. F. Schroeder – City Comptroller

-Schroeder brought more than 25 years of private sector experience to the city comptroller’s office in January 2012, in addition to a decade as an elected official, a role in which he earned a reputation as an independent, tireless voice for his constituents in the state capitol and county hall.
+Mark J.F.
+Schroeder brought 25 years of private sector experience to the comptroller’s office, in addition to a decade as an elected official, a role in which he earned a reputation as an independent, tireless voice for his constituents in the state capitol and county hall.

 “If Teddy Roosevelt came back to life to oppose Mark Schroeder, we’d have to think long and hard before backing TR,” said the Buffalo News, who also called Schroeder a “perpetual motion machine” with a “solid record of achievement” who “values the taxpayers’ dollar” and “stands up for what he thinks is right.”